NXT: New Year's Evil (2023): Storylines

-The card included matches that resulted from scripted storylines, where wrestlers portrayed heroes, villains, or less distinguishable characters in scripted events that built tension and culminated in a wrestling match or series of matches.
-Results were predetermined by WWE's writers on the NXT brand, while storylines were produced on the weekly television program, NXT, and the supplementary online streaming show Level Up.
+The card included matches that resulted from scripted storylines.
+Results were predetermined by WWE's writers on the NXT brand, while storylines were produced on the weekly television program, NXT, and the supplementary online streaming show, Level Up.

 At NXT Deadline, Grayson Waller won the inaugural men's Iron Survivor Challenge match, thus becoming the number one contender for the NXT Championship.
 Later that night, after Bron Breakker retained the title, Waller attacked Breakker.
 The next day, it was announced that Waller would receive his title match against Breakker at New Year's Evil.

 On the January 3 episode of NXT, Toxic Attraction (Gigi Dolin and Jacy Jayne) declared 2023 their year and wanted a shot at Roxanne Perez's NXT Women's Championship.
 Afterwards, the NXT women's locker room started brawling before Perez announced a 20-woman Battle Royal for New Year's Evil, where the winner would face Perez for the title at NXT Vengeance Day.

 At Deadline, The New Day (Kofi Kingston and Xavier Woods) defeated Pretty Deadly (Elton Prince and Kit Wilson) to win the NXT Tag Team Championship.
 On the December 20 episode of NXT, Kingston and Woods agreed to give Wilson and Prince a rematch if the found everything on a list.
 On the January 3, 2023, episode, Wilson and Prince stated that at New Year's Evil, they would be participating in a gauntlet match to determine the number one contenders for the titles.

 On the December 27, 2022, episode of NXT, Tony D'Angelo lost his NXT North American Championship match after interference from Dijak.
 The following week, a match between Dijak and D'Angelo was scheduled for New Year's Evil, where the winner would be the number one contender for the title at Vengeance Day.

 On the December 27, 2022, episode of NXT, Drew Gulak taught Hank Walker a lesson in wrestling, teaching him how to grapple and submit two competitors while Walker watched, stating that when an opponent submitted, he must release the hold immediately.
 The final competitor, Myles Borne, gave Gulak more resistance, and as such, Gulak would not release the hold after Borne submitted, resulting in Gulak being separated.
 This also brought out Charlie Dempsey, setting up a match between him and Walker.
 However, the following week, Dempsey was not medically cleared to compete, and after Gulak won his match, Dempsey revealed that he would face Walker at New Year's Evil.

 On the October 25, 2022, episode of NXT, Indus Sher (Sanga and Veer Mahaan) had a staredown with The Creed Brothers (Brutus Creed and Julius Creed).
 On the December 27 episode, after Julius won his match, Indus Sher again confronted The Creed Brothers and challenged them to a match at New Year's Evil, which The Creed Brothers accepted.